jries/SMAP/LocMoFit/docs/basics/quickstart.md

 	* The loaded evaluate plugins will be evaluated only when **evaluate on** is checked.
 	* Result windows of the loaded evaluate plugins will be displayed only when **display** is checked.
 	:::
 3. In the _ROI Manager_ window, click on one site in the list of sites and wait for a few seconds.
-You should see a new window _SMLMModelFitGUI_.
+You should see a new window _LocMoFitGUI_.
 	:::{Note}
-	The **SMLMModelFitGUI** window allows you to inspect the result right after fitting.
+	The **LocMoFitGUI** window allows you to inspect the result right after fitting.
 The window may look different depending on the model type.
 	:::
 Now you have your first fit done!
 You can further explore a few sites to get familiar with the interface.